Charles Stanhope, 3rd Earl Stanhope: Business, science and writing

 Stanhope was an accomplished scientist.
-This started at the University of Geneva where he studied mathematics under Georges-Louis Le Sage.
-Electricity was another of the subjects which he studied, and the volume of Principles of Electricity which he issued in 1779 contained the rudiments of his theory on the "return stroke" resulting from the contact with the earth of the electric current of lightning, which were afterwards amplified in a contribution to the Philosophical Transactions for 1787.
+He first developed this interest during his university studies in Geneva.
+Electricity was one of the subjects that he studied, and the volume of Principles of Electricity which he issued in 1779 contained the rudiments of his theory on the "return stroke" resulting from the contact with the earth of the electric current of lightning, which were afterwards amplified in a contribution to the Philosophical Transactions for 1787.
 He was elected a fellow of the Royal Society so early as November 1772, and devoted a large part of his income to experiments in science and philosophy.
-He invented a method of securing buildings from fire (which, however, proved impracticable), the first iron printing press, a method to produce plaster molds of pages to be printed and then cast solid metal printing plates from them (stereotype matrix and stereotype plate), and the lens, all of which bear his name, as well as a monochord for tuning musical instruments, improvements in canal locks, experiments in steam navigation in 1795–1797, and two calculating machines (first in 1775).
+He invented a method of securing buildings from fire (which, however, proved impracticable), the first iron printing press, a method to produce plaster moulds of pages to be printed and then cast solid metal printing plates from them (stereotype matrix and stereotype plate), and the lens, all of which bear his name, as well as a monochord for tuning musical instruments, improvements in canal locks, experiments in steam navigation in 1795–1797, and two calculating machines (first in 1775).
 He was a member of the American Philosophical Society, elected in 1774.

 When he acquired extensive property in Devon, Stanhope projected a canal through that county from the Bristol to the English Channel and took the levels himself.

-His principal labours in literature consisted of a reply to Edmund Burke's Reflections on the French Revolution (1790) and an Essay on the rights of juries (1792), and he long meditated the compilation of a digest of the statutes.
+His principal labours in literature consisted of a reply to Edmund Burke's Reflections on the Revolution in France (1790) and an Essay on the rights of juries (1792), and he long meditated the compilation of a digest of the statutes.

 Stanhope was elected a member of the American Antiquarian Society in 1816.